Lloyd Cole

 Key tracks

-Lost Weekend — A standout from his 1990 solo debut, showcasing a more mature, folk-tinged sound.
+Lost Weekend — A standout from his 1990 self-titled solo album, this song showcased a more mature, folk-rock sound and received significant alternative radio play in the US.